GoogleChrome/web.dev/src/site/content/en/patterns/layout/repeat-auto-minmax/index.md

   </video>
 </figure>

 For this seventh example, combine some of the concepts you've already learned about to create a responsive layout with automatically-placed and flexible children.
 Pretty neat.
-The key terms to remember here are `repeat`, `auto-(fit|fill)`, and `minmax()'`, which you remember by the acronym RAM.
+The key terms to remember here are `repeat`, `auto-(fit|fill)`, and `minmax()`, which you remember by the acronym RAM.

 All together, it looks like: